cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 - Post-launch feedback from users, user research, and analysis of data identified some gaps and opportunities in both the Industry Guidance page and how it intersects with the Blueprint Framework.

-- The core team decided that the best solution was an updated Blueprint design that incorporates industry guidance in a unified context.
+- The core team decided that the best solution was an updated Blueprint design that incorporates Industry guidance in a unified context.
 This solution addresses most of existing problems, streamlines the experience, and makes Industry Guidance easier to update, maintain and track.

 | Prioritized Challenges 	| Solution 	| Success Metric 	|